Lung Screening Referral Form & Criteria

 Only people who meet the criteria in steps 1 and 2 will be eligible to get screened for lung cancer through the program.

-- Step 1: Healthcare providers refer patients who meet the referral inclusion criteria to an Ontario Lung Screening Program site hospital.
+- Step 1: Primary care providers refer patients who meet the referral inclusion criteria to an Ontario Lung Screening Program site hospital.

 People can also contact the Ontario Lung Screening Program site hospital on their own to have their age and smoking history criteria assessed.